PM-32/AlarmClock/README.md

 (EN)
-Brief description of the project:
-Project of a clock with an alarm clock based on STM32F103C8T6.
+Brief description of the project: project of a clock with an alarm clock based on STM32F103C8T6.
 The clock can display the date, time, temperature.
 It is possible to set the current date and time (calibration).